What is an Addon Domain?

 If you’d like to transfer a domain from another registrar, jump down to the transferring a domain from another registrar section of this tutorial.

 Setting up your new domain

-Once you’re done setting up your domain options, click Continue and wait a few seconds for your changes to process.
+Once you’re done setting up your domain options, click Submit and wait a few seconds for your changes to process.
 That’s pretty much it!